AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/configure-integrations/enable-workfront-for-outlook.md

 navigation-topic: administrator-integrations
 description: Before users can begin using Adobe Workfront for Outlook, you first need to enable it for your system.
 author: Becky
-feature: "System Setup and Administration, Workfront Integrations and Apps"
+feature: System Setup and Administration, Workfront Integrations and Apps
 role: Admin
+exl-id: be523b27-191f-46ca-9a87-d512f9a15a1e
 ---
 # Enable Adobe Workfront for Outlook

 Before users can begin using Adobe Workfront for Outlook, you first need to enable it for your system.